BatoolKazmi/FilmCentral/testing-screenshots/README.md

 **User Stories**
 - [x???]
 I want to be able to **see all the movies** in the catalogue
 - [x] I want to be able to **find more detailed information about a movie**
-- [ ] I want to have at least one way to filter the movies in the catalog
+- [x??]
+I want to have at least one way to filter the movies in the catalog
   - i.e Maybe I want to find similar movies (i.e. "other romances", "other movies by Ghibli")

 - [x] I want to be able to **search for a specific movie**